flutter/website/src/content/tools/hot-reload.md

   (`⇧⌘\` in IntelliJ and Android Studio, `⇧⌘F5` in VSCode)
 * **Full restart** restarts the iOS, Android, or web app.
-  This takes longer because it also recompiles the Java / Kotlin / ObjC / Swift code.
+  This takes longer because it also recompiles the Java / Kotlin / Objective-C / Swift code.
 On the web, it also restarts the Dart Development Compiler.
   There is no specific keyboard shortcut for this;
   you need to stop and start the run configuration.